signet-framework/case-study/pages/case-study/design-decisions/dedicated-broker.md

 ### Encapsulating Logic

 With a dedicated broker, Signet's functionality is no longer confined within the Signet CLI.
-Instead, the broker handles various tasks, including the logic for Deploy Guard.
+Instead, the broker takes on various tasks, including handling the logic for Deploy Guard.
-This enables automatic fetching of data for documents, and deployment states, of consumer and provider versions.
+This advancement enables automatic fetching of data for documents, and deployment states, of consumer and provider versions.

-If Github were the central repository, implementing automatic fetching would be challenging, and developers would have to manually provide Deploy Guard with data about documents and deployment states.
+If Github were used as the central repository, developers would be required to manually provide Deploy Guard with data about documents and deployment states.
+Although the fetching of this data could potentially be automated, the burden of figuring out how to do so would fall on the developer.

 ### Automatic Comparison